Xe/christine.website/blog/the-universal-design-2015-10-17.markdown

 end)
 ```

 This won't scale as-is, but most of this is pretty straightforward.
 The policy function returns a series of actions that fall into two buckets: success and failure.
-Most of the time the success will be unreported to the client (RFC 1459 woo), but all of the failures will.
+Most of the time the success of state changes (nickname change, etc) will be confirmed to the client.
+However a large amount of the common use (`PRIVMSG`, etc) will be unreported to the client (yay RFC 1459); but every single time a line from a client fails to process, the client must be notified of that failure.

 Something you can do from here is define a big pile of constants and helpers to make this easier: